 3.1 Initiation of Cross Community Working Group (CCWG)

 Deciding whether or not a CCWG is the proper mechanism to address the issue at hand is the first and most important decision to make in the CCWG life cycle.
 The formation and running of a CCWG requires substantial community as well as staff resources, so due consideration needs to be given to whether such a mechanism is the most effective and efficient means to achieve the desired outcome.
-Questions to consider include:
+A CCWG should not be a substitute for existing mechanisms that can be used to address the problem(s) identified, including processes that are used for policy development work.
+Questions to consider at this stage include:

 Is the issue within the scope of policy development for a specific SO or specific remit of an SO/AC?
-If so, it is likely unsuitable for a CCWG unless the CCWG is intended to provided input to the applicable SO/AC process to address the issue.
+If so, it is unsuitable for a CCWG unless the CCWG is specifically intended to provide input to the applicable SO/AC where there is no existing mechanism (e.g. AC advice, public comment forums) for such input.

 Does the issue cut across different SO/ACs?